 Under the leadership of Eric Niederhoffer in 2016, the ABCD was transformed into the Association of Biochemistry Educators (ABE) as an independent, 501(c)(3) non-profit organization.
 The ABE Board of Directors established Bylaws for the organization that included membership classifications, the nomination and elections process for Board members, and the roles of the Board officers.
 Annual dues were initiated to financially support the ABE mission.
 The ABE Board also adopted a new plan to alternate east coast and west coast venues for future meetings.

 Since the 2017 meeting, working groups of members have been busy enhancing ABE member resources, including a searchable Question Bank, an enhanced Professional Mentoring Initiative, and a new Collaboration Network, among other ongoing projects.
-These resources are highlighted on the newly designed ABE website, which was developed by ABE Information Manager, David Franklin, with assistance from the Board, and was launched in February 2018.
+These resources are highlighted on the ABE website which was launched in February 2018 and updated in 2019.
 Through these efforts, the ABE demonstrates dedication to its core values of effective teaching in biochemistry, communication and collaboration between educators and educational researchers, and the transformation of teaching of biochemistry to educational scholarship.